Remote’s guide to employing in Sweden.

 In Sweden, there is no minimum wage.
 However, different industries enforce their own minimum wages through collective bargaining agreements between trade unions and employers’ organizations.
 Most companies and workers in Sweden are subject to these rules.
 Remote can help you determine which minimum wage applies to your employees.

 We can help you get a new employee started in Sweden fast.
-The minimum onboarding time we need is only 48 hours.
-Onboarding needs to completed before 10th of month to capture payroll, otherwise will be paid following month.
+The minimum onboarding time we need is only 10 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.